ChuquEmeka/End-to-End-Data-Pipeline-Athena-S3-QuickSight/README.md

 ## Project Overview

 The **EmekaMarkt E2E Data Project** is an end-to-end data pipeline project that demonstrates cloud-based data engineering, ETL processes, and business intelligence reporting using AWS.
 The project focuses on transforming e-commerce sales data and generating insightful reports in AWS QuickSight, while adhering to AWS Free Tier limits.

+### Explanation of Star Schema and Entity-Relationship Diagram

+In my EmekaMarkt E2E Data Project, I adopted the **star schema** to effectively model my data for a few key reasons.

+The star schema is a type of database schema that organizes data into fact and dimension tables.
+The **fact table**, which represents the core transactional data, is positioned at the center, while the surrounding **dimension tables** contain descriptive attributes related to the facts.
+For example, my fact table, **Fact Sales**, includes metrics like quantity sold and payment details, while dimension tables like **Customer Dim**, **Product Dim**, and **Location Dim** provide additional context, such as customer information, product specifications, and location details.

+The primary advantages of using a star schema are:

+1. **Simplicity and Clarity**: The star schema is easy to understand and navigate.
+The straightforward relationship between the fact table and the dimension tables makes it intuitive for users and analysts to query data and generate reports.

+2. **Performance Optimization**: This schema design allows for faster query performance.
+Since dimension tables are denormalized, they reduce the number of joins needed when querying the data, which significantly speeds up retrieval times.

+3. **Enhanced Reporting**: With a star schema, it becomes simpler to create complex reports and visualizations.
+For my project, this structure facilitates efficient data analysis, especially when I connect the transformed data to AWS QuickSight for business insights.

+I also created an **Entity-Relationship Diagram (ERD)** to visually represent the relationships between the different entities in my data model.
+The ERD provides a clear overview of how the fact table interacts with the various dimension tables through foreign key relationships.
+This visual aid not only helps in understanding the data model but also serves as documentation for future reference.

+By adopting the star schema and ERD, I can ensure that my data model is both efficient and effective for analysis, allowing me to derive valuable insights from the e-commerce sales data while preparing it for potential future needs.

 ### Key Components